 And if you are thinking I don’t have a lot of stress in my life, stress doesn’t have to be a big life-changing event.
 The stress response is the same whether you move house or see a horrible story on the news, whether you have a car accident or are stuck in a traffic jam, whether you have an argument with a loved one or an alarming thought – the physiological response is always the same.

 In addition to this, we need to think about the interaction between progesterone and the neurotransmitter GABA.

 GABA is a neurotransmitter that helps us to feel relaxed and calm and plays a big role in stress and anxiety.
 GABA interacts with the hormone progesterone.
 Progesterone stimulates the GABA receptors in the brain, which has the net effect of making GABA more potent.
 So when progesterone decreases, the effect of GABA diminishes, leaving us feeling more anxious, more stressed and more irritable.

 When we feel like this, we produce more cortisol, less progesterone and less GABA and so the cycle continues.

 The key to surviving menopause is keeping your stress levels in check.
 When we can maintain a healthy stress response and optimal adrenal health, the adrenal glands will be capable of producing enough cortisol, oestrogen and progesterone to counter both the emotional and physical symptoms of the menopause.

-Menopause is the time where you need to be top of the list and it’s about saying no to the things you don’t want to do.
-It is the time where self-care absolutely needs to be your top priority.
-And that does not mean an occasional massage or once a month yoga class, this has to be a part of your daily routine.
+Menopause is the time when you need to be top of the list and it’s about saying no to the things you don’t want to do.
+It is the time when self-care absolutely needs to be your top priority.
+And that does not mean an occasional massage or once-a-month yoga class, this has to be a part of your daily routine.
 Time in your day, that is truly dedicated to you and your needs.

 What might that look like?